 In April 2011—four months after the wave election in which the GOP had regained control of the House of Representatives—Slaughter depicted Republicans as enemies of women’s rights.
 “This is probably one of the worst times that we’ve seen because of the numbers of people who were elected to Congress,” she said.
 “I went through this as co-chair of the arts caucus.
 In ’94 [a previous wave election that favored Republicans] people were elected simply to come here to kill the National Endowment for the Arts.
 Now they’re here to kill women….
 There is nothing in any of their bills that has anything to do about the health of the woman.
 You are allowed to have an abortion if you have been raped or it’s a matter of incest, however you have to keep a receipt….
 It’s sort of like an old German Nazi movement: ‘Show me your papers.’”

-In 2012 Slaughter was a signatory to a J Street-orchestrated letter urging President Barack Obama to pressure Israel into accepting a two-state solution with the Palestinians of Gaza and the West Bank.
+In 2012 Slaughter was one of 74 Democrats who signed a J Street-orchestrated letter urging President Barack Obama to pressure Israel into accepting a two-state solution with the Palestinians of Gaza and the West Bank.